ekkus93/sparkle_motion/docs/THE_PLAN.md

    - Requirements: batching rules, token-bucket rate-limiter, pre-render QA (text moderation or `qa_qwen2vl` sample check), deterministic stub for unit tests, and `gpu_utils.model_context` for pipeline loads.

+   **Rate limiter status (single-user deferral)** – The pipeline is expressly single-user/single-job today, so we are _not_ building the token-bucket + queue semantics during this rollout.
+Keep the spec below for the future multi-tenant milestone; this paragraph is the canonical deferral note.

    Concrete API & types (implementers)